bhaskargv/DropWizardOAuthHibernate/README.md

 ## Setup OAuth application

-    1. Choose Okta or Google to create an application.
+    1. Choose Okta for oauth to create an application.
     2. Add scopes if necessary
     3. Generate an API token (to manage users and groups)
     4. Create a group (admin) and add a user(admin user) to the group.